 The RSAB Business Manager should be copied into disagreements that have escalated to this level (Stage 3).
+The RSAB Business Manager will advise the relevant SAB Business Manager in the case of an out of area placement.

 Following referral to senior managers, a resolution should be achieved within a further five working days or a timescale that protects the adult from harm (whichever is less).
 The managers dealing with the issue will involve the Head of Service in their agency if required.
 Where a resolution is reached the senior manager in the agency receiving the concerns will confirm the outcome with his/her counterpart in the agency raising concerns within a further two working days.